cloud-gov/federalist.18f.gov/pages/using-federalist/permissions.md

 # Accessing Federalist

 Users login to Federaist using GitHub OAuth.
-Please ask your site's primary contact to submit a request to federalist-support@gsa.gov to permission access for your GitHub username.
+Please ask your team's primary contact for Federalist to submit a request to federalist-support@gsa.gov to permission access for your GitHub username.

 ## Permissions by site repository roles